roobert/tabtree.nvim/README.md

 ## Overview

 TabTree is a Neovim plugin designed to enhance navigation within code by leveraging the power of Tree-sitter.
-It allows users to jump between significant code elements, such as brackets, quotes, etc. with simple keybindings.
+It allows users to jump between significant code elements, such as brackets, quotes, etc.

 ## Usage

 ### Keys

-Default key bindings for Normal mode, these should not interfere with `nvim-cmp` which operates in Insert mode:
+Default key bindings for `Normal` mode, these should not interfere with `nvim-cmp` `Insert` mode bindings:

 | Key       | Action                          |
 | --------- | ------------------------------- |